Jachtabahn/abaqus/docs/README.md

 # Quick Start

-To use the scripts, do the following.
+We will run the scripts directly from the Abaqus window.
+To use the scripts, do the following:

 1. Open Abaqus/CAE or Abaqus/Viewer.
 1. Click File / Run Script... and navigate to `extract.py`.